101 Assisted Living Communities near Seattle

 Assisted living can be summed up as a community that offers round-the-clock care in a home-like environment.
 It can range in size from a single house to a large complex and typically offers seniors wellness programs, housekeeping and laundry services, social engagement, support with the activities of daily living (ADLs) and more.

 What Services are Available in Assisted Living in Seattle?

-Services available in assisted living communities in Seattle can vary by size and location; however, here are some general services packages available at most assisted living near you:
+Services available in assisted living communities in Seattle can change according to size and location; however, here are some general service packages available at most assisted living near you:

 - Assisted living in its basic form must include a private apartment, occasional nursing care and help with administering medications and ADLs.

 - Adult Residential Care (ARC) includes the above services and may provide limited supervision in case residents need monitoring for their safety.

 - Enhanced Adult Residential Care (EARC) includes all the services provided with ARC with the addition of help administering medication for residents who can't take it themselves.
 Shared rooms are possible with this package, but with no more than two people.
 Some forms of EARC also offer Specialized Dementia Services.

 Assisted living communities in Seattle must also provide: